cln-Kafka/Watchdog-Timer-Use-Cases/README.md

 The watchdog timer operates like a countdown counter, starting from a specified value and decrementing towards zero.
 During normal operation, the system should reset the watchdog timer to its initial value at the end of each cycle.
 If the system fails to refresh the watchdog timer and it reaches zero, the watchdog timer will reset the system.
 This behavior indicates a potential malfunction that prevented the system from refreshing the watchdog timer.

 The tests include a positive scenario where everything functions correctly and the system successfully refreshes the watchdog timer.
-Additionally, there are three negative scenarios discussed in the [Results and Discussion](#results-and-discussion) section, where the system fails to refresh the watchdog timer, triggering a reset to demonstrate the watchdog timer's protective mechanism.
+Additionally, there are three negative scenarios discussed in the [Observations and Discussion](#observations-and-discussion) section, where the system fails to refresh the watchdog timer, triggering a reset to demonstrate the watchdog timer's protective mechanism.

 ## Main Components